Supervision that meets you where you are and supports who you are becoming.

 Supervision is most effective when residents have opportunities to reflect on their work, receive and give meaningful feedback, and apply new learning over time.

 All supervision is provided virtually via secure videoconferencing.
-Residents are assigned to a specific cohort and attend according to the schedule below.
+Residents are assigned to a specific cohort and attend according to the cohort schedule.

 Tuesdays (Eastern Time)